OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 Follow [these](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints) instructions to create a new service connection and make sure you pick **Octopus Deploy**.

-Enter a valid [Octopus API Key](/docs/octopus-rest-api/how-to-create-an-api-key.md) in the **API Key** field and the Octopus server url.
+Enter a valid [Octopus API Key](/docs/octopus-rest-api/how-to-create-an-api-key.md) in the **API Key** field and the Octopus Server url.

 After you've saved the connection, it should be available from the Octopus Deploy Build Tasks.